-The Department of Military Science is responsible for the Army Reserve Officers' Training Corps Program.
-ROTC is a program of leadership and basic military skill training which prepares students to serve as officers in the Total Army-the Active Army, the Army Reserve, and the Army National Guard-after graduation.
-Army ROTC can help you succeed during college and after graduation.
-You can gain the confidence and self-discipline needed to meet the academic challenge of UMR through military science courses and can acquire the leadership skills, which will impress employers when you enter the work force
+The Department of Military Science is responsible for the Army Reserve Officers' Training Corps, Army ROTC. is a program of leadership and basic military skill training which prepares students to serve as officers in the Total Army-the Active Army, the Army Reserve, and the Army National Guard-after graduation.
+Army ROTC can help you succeed during college as well as after graduation.
+You can gain the confidence and self-discipline needed to meet the academic challenge of UMR through military science courses and can acquire the leadership skills, which will impress employers when you enter the work force.